hixio-mh/epg-old/README.md

 I will be upgrading to the newest WebGrab+Plus Version (because some of the websites were encrypted) - this might take a long time to upgrade.
 <i> EPG will split as 4 parts for Astro and 2 parts for Freeview TV. </i>
 <i> I will also combine all the EPGs as a link for importing. </i>

+UPDATE (again): I will be trying to upload the EPGs automatically using Raspberry Pi soon.
 # epg
 Pre-built XMLTV EPG for channels, updated every 7 days.
 Generated manually.
 **This project didn't contain any IPTV links.** Here are some free IPTV projects: